wavefrontHQ/docs/pages/doc/proxies_histograms.md

 This distribution sends 20 histogram points of the metric `request.latency` with value 30 that have been aggregated into minute intervals.

-## Wavefront Proxy Configuration
+## Histogram Configuration

 Histograms are supported by Wavefront proxy 4.8 and higher.
+Using histograms require that you configure various options in the Wavefront proxy.
+For information on how to configure proxies, see [Configuring Proxies](proxies_configuring.html).

+### Histogram Proxy Ports

 To indicate that metrics should be treated as histogram data, you send the metrics to a specific Wavefront proxy TCP port according to whether you are sending a distribution or by aggregation interval.
 For example: